-Eager for trying Japanese food that goes beyond the oh-so-familiar sushi-maki-sashimi setting?
+Eager to try Japanese food that goes beyond the oh-so-familiar sushi-maki-sashimi setting?
 You may consider giving this minimalistic though colourful mingle-mangle filled with surprises a try.
-Mari’s Metcha Matcha not only offers great green tea creations but also is a bit of a show-off with quite a fine collection of different “tapas” from Japan, which come served in little ceramic bowls, plates and minimalistic baskets.
-Beyond that, maybe you’ll fancy having a ramen or an onigiri – back then a zero-waste-kind of snack for travelling in Japan – or you might give in to sipping a Japanese lemonade.
+Mari’s Metcha Matcha not only offers great green tea creations but also shows off with quite a fine collection of different “tapas” served in little ceramic bowls, plates and minimalistic baskets.
+Beyond that, maybe you’ll fancy ramen or an onigiri – back then a zero-waste-kind of snack for travelling in Japan – or might give in to sipping a Japanese lemonade.

-Admittedly, the place is not the cheapest, as isn’t its country of origin, but even if you’re on a student budget (which I still kinda am) you can drop by in the afternoon to try their Macha Latte creations or take a chance on their Mochis, one at a time.
-And if you’re around later in the evening you might consider having some sake, which true to the traditions you’ll have to sip from a wooden and edgy cup.
+Admittedly, the place is not the cheapest, as it isn’t its country of origin, but even if you’re on a student budget (which I kinda still am) you can drop by in the afternoon to try their Macha Latte creations or take a chance on their Mochis, one at a time.
+And if you’re around later in the evening you might consider having some sake, which true to the traditions, you’ll have to sip from a edgy wooden cup.

 One reason I really like this place is its style.
 Space is rare but they really make the most out of it and give you the feeling of sitting right inside a wooden box of surprises, not only of culinary but also aesthetic character.
 If you’re up for something different, this might be the place to head to.